- Student Life Menu

 The fire alarm system in the residence halls is monitored 24 hours per day.

-- When the alarm sounds, all occupants must vacate the building quickly and safely
+- When the alarm sounds, all occupants must vacate the building quickly and safely.
+An area of refuge exists on the upper floors for any student who is physically incapable of evacuating the building.

 - Students will meet in the faculty-staff parking lot (Lot A located across Cannoneer Loop from the residence halls).